liuqx315/Multiscale-pattern/doc/guide/source/c_interface/Preconditioners.rst

 This preconditioner provides a band matrix preconditioner for use with any of the Krylov iterative linear solvers.
-It requires that the problem be set up using the NVECTOR_SERIAL module, due to data access patterns.
+It requires that the problem be set up using either the NVECTOR_SERIAL, NVECTOR_OPENMP or NVECTOR_PTHREADS module, due to data access patterns.
 It uses difference quotients of the ODE right-hand side function :math:`f_I` to generate a band matrix of bandwidth ``ml + mu + 1``, where the number of super-diagonals (``mu``, the upper half-bandwidth) and sub-diagonals (``ml``, the lower half-bandwidth) are specified by the user.
 This band matrix is used to to form a preconditioner the Krylov linear solver.
-Although this matrix is intended to approximate the Jacobian
-:math:`J = \frac{\partial f_I}{\partial y}`, it may be a very crude
-approximation, since the true Jacobian may not be banded, or its true bandwidth may be larger than ``ml + mu + 1``.
+Although this matrix is intended to approximate the Jacobian :math:`J = \frac{\partial f_I}{\partial y}`, it may be a very crude approximation, since the true Jacobian may not be banded, or its true bandwidth may be larger than ``ml + mu + 1``.
 However, as long as the banded approximation generated for the preconditioner is sufficiently accurate, it may speed convergence of the Krylov iteration.